The four largest threats to your data

 Data Threat #3: Site Disaster Risk Level: Moderate

-Your data centre, office, and entire building are all possible points of failure — and maintaining all of your data exclusively within those four walls puts you at risk.
+Your data center, office, and entire building are all possible points of failure — and maintaining all of your data exclusively within those four walls puts you at risk.
 If your business is like most, your corporate data sits on laptop computers, desktop computers, servers, and storage devices inside your office or in other facilities.

 Fires, floods, cyclones and earthquakes are just some of the weapons in Mother Nature's arsenal and any of these disasters could be catastrophic for your data.
-They can wreak havoc on your building, potentially wiping out entire data centres and the IT infrastructures maintaining them.
+They can wreak havoc on your building, potentially wiping out entire data centers and the IT infrastructures maintaining them.